 Warning: Last items in stock!

 This panoramic wallpaper was created in 1797 by Joseph Dufour, the eponymous manufacturer who, with Zuber and Cie, was one of the outstanding 19th century producers of wallpapers, and especially panoramic murals.
-Ambitious, talented, humanist, and heavily influenced by the French Revolution ideals, Joseph Dufour set up first in Mâcon, and then in Paris.
-Initially he kept in step with the style and taste of time, reproducing drapery patterns on papers.
-He then turned towards literary and exotic themes, particularly in his novel creation panoramic murals.
+Ambitious, talented, humanist, and heavily influenced by the French Revolution ideals, Joseph Dufour set up first in Mâcon, then in Paris.
+At his beginnings, he kept in tune with the style and taste of the time, reproducing drapery patterns on paper.
+Then, he progressively turned towards literary and exotic themes with the creation of mural panoramics.

-The first of these, “Les Sauvages de la Mer Pacifique”, was exhibited in Paris in 1806 and enjoyed great success.
-Joseph Dufour was then considered the most revolutionary creator of the time in the art of decoration, his works and his name becoming known throughout the world, and especially in Europe and in The United States.
+Exhibited in Paris in 1806, his first panoramic wallpaper, “Les Sauvages de la Mer Pacifique”, enjoyed great success, and Joseph Dufour was then considered the most revolutionary creator of the time in the art of decoration.From thereon, associated to his name, his patterns became famous all over the world, especially in Europe and in The United States.

-This panoramic wallpaper appears in the novels of Honore de Balzac (1799-1850), for example in the description of the well-off middle-class houses in La Rabouilleuse, or on the walls of the sitting-room of the Maison Vauquer, the infamous boardinghouse, in which most of the action of Pere Goriot takes place: "This room, with the poor wooden floor, is panelled to waist height.
-The wall above is covered with varnished paper showing the principal episodes in the life of Telemachus, featuring classical figures in colour.
+This panoramic wallpaper appears in the novels of Honore de Balzac (1799-1850), for instance, in the description of the well-off middle-class houses in La Rabouilleuse, or on the walls of the sitting-room of the Maison Vauquer, the infamous boardinghouse, in which most of the action of Pere Goriot takes place: "This room, with the poor wooden floor, is paneled to waist height.
+The wall above is covered with varnished paper showing the principal episodes in the life of Telemachus, featuring classical figures in color.
 On the wall between the mesh covered windows, the residents can view Calypso feasting with the son of Ulysses."
-Balzac indicates the widespread popularity of such panoramic wallpapers at the time by mentioning and describing them over 100 times throughout La Comédie Humaine.
+Balzac writes to the widespread popularity of such panoramic wallpapers at the time, by mentioning and describing them over 100 times throughout La Comédie Humaine.

 Calypso’s palace – on the left side of the panoramic wallpaper - is inspired by the neoclassical architecture of the Grand Théâtre de Bordeaux, built by Victor Louis between 1773 and 1780.
-The building itself is easily recognisable, especially in the Corinthian columns and the statues of goddesses and muses, and the whole panoramic wallpaper, designed by Xavier MADER, displays an intimate knowledge of Greek art.
+The building itself is easily recognizable, especially in the Corinthian columns and the statues of goddesses and muses.
+Overall, the panoramic wallpaper, designed by Xavier MADER, displays an intimate knowledge of Greek art.

-Hanging our wallpapers is done in 3 stages: the preparation of the wall, its pasting, then the hanging.
-Our strips are hung edge to edge and from left to right in the order indicated on the assembly plan supplied with the rolls.
+Our wallpapers are hung in 3 stages: the preparation of the wall, its pasting, and the hanging.
+The strips are hung edge to edge and from left to right in the order indicated on the assembly plan supplied with the rolls.
 To find out more, consult our Hanging instructions page.

 Matching edge to edge